 Bel-Rea students spend the last quarter of the program interning at one of our 200+ approved veterinary hospitals and facilities where they receive full-time, hands-on experience in an approved facility that matches their main interest areas.

 To obtain your Associate of Applied Science Degree in Veterinary Technology from Bel-Rea, you need to complete 125 credit hours, which includes your internship quarter.
 Bel-Rea’s standard, full-time program is 24 months long, although you can complete it in less time if some of your prior college coursework/military coursework/AP Exams are accepted for transfer credits.
-We encourage students to complete the program in 24 months so that they can enter the job market quickly, but students are allowed up to 36 months to complete the program if needed.
+We encourage students to complete the program in 24 months so that they can enter the job market quickly, but students are allowed additional time to complete the program if needed.

 Prospective students should speak to an Admissions Advisor before starting the financial aid application process.

 Although Bel-Rea is one of the largest veterinary technician schools in the U.S., we only focus on one thing – offering students the opportunity to achieve their dream of becoming a veterinary technician.
-Bel-Rea has over 6000 graduates, but our entire student body ranges from 375-500 students at any given time.
-This size enables us to keep our classes and labs small enough so that our students receive the best training possible.
-The average lecture class size at Bel-Rea Institute is 65 students and our typical lab class size is 25-35 students.
-Lab classes of more than 18 students will have an assistant instructor or student teaching assistant as well as the instructor.
+Bel-Rea has over 6000 graduates, but our entire student body ranges from 250-400 students at any given time.
+This size enables us to keep our classes and labs small so our students receive the best training possible.
+The average lecture class size at Bel-Rea Institute is between 30 and 50 students and our typical lab class size is 12-20 students.
+Non-animal involved lab classes of more than 12 students will have an assistant instructor or student teaching assistant as well as the instructor.
+Animal involved lab classes of more than 8 students will have an assistant instructor or student teaching assistant as well as the instructor.

 Bel-Rea students receive coaching on how to prepare for both the VTNE and the comprehensive exam they take in the quarter before internship including review sessions, practice questions, available online/app review materials, and information on how to gain credentialing in various states.
 Bel-Rea students consistently perform better than the national average on the VTNE.
-More information is available on our Gainful Employment page.
+More information is available on our Degree Program page.

 The vast majority of job options for veterinary technicians do not require an additional degree.
-Only 0-2% of Bel-Rea graduates each year choose to immediately pursue another degree when they graduate.
+Less than 2% of Bel-Rea graduates each year choose to immediately pursue another degree when they graduate.
 Please consider carefully if more schooling is essential for your specific career path before committing your time and resources.

 However, if you choose to go on for more schooling, the amount of credit one college will accept from another program will vary from school to school – from transferring in all the credits to accepting none of the credits.
 It depends on the type of program you are entering, the type of accreditation the school has, and whether it is public or private.
 The amount accepted is up to the other school – not Bel-Rea.
 The amount of transferrable credit may even vary from department to department.

-Bel-Rea has an articulation agreement set up with Metropolitan State University of Denver which structures what credits Metro will accept after you graduate from Bel-Rea.
 If you are interested in another school, you can check with their Admissions Department and the specific program you are wanting to attend to find out what credits they will accept.
-Our graduates report that Colorado Christian University, CSU Global, and Purdue University (Veterinary Technologist program) all accept a generous amount of transfer credits.

 No additional degree is required, but graduates will typically complete a certain number of related work hours, case studies, continuing education coursework, and a board exam to earn a specialty.